-Victoria is ranked number one in New Zealand for research quality and is consistently recognised as high-performing by international measures.
+Victoria University of Wellington is ranked number one in New Zealand for research quality and is consistently recognised as high-performing internationally.

-Victoria is proud to be in the top 1% of universities in the world for 17 subjects and in the top 2% of universities overall.
-There are more than 18,000 universities worldwide and the 2018 QS World University Rankings by Subject rank the top institutions.
+Victoria University of Wellington is proud to be in the top 1% of universities in the world for 19 subjects and in the top 2% of universities overall.
+There are more than 18,000 universities worldwide and the 2019 QS World University Rankings by Subject rank the top institutions.